umisyahirah/umisyahirah.github.io/_posts/2026-08-28-one-or-two-intersections.md

 So does Analysis. _Sike!_

 Nonetheless, I definitely enjoyed writing out the proof.
-It felt like a quick trip back to my third year days, reminiscing all the "_for all $\varepsilon>0$, there exists $\delta$_" in my analysis homework. _Till then!_
+It felt like a quick trip back to my third year days, reminiscing all the "_for all_ $\varepsilon>0$, _there exists_ $\delta$" in my analysis homework. _Till then!_